Byōbu: History

 Nara-period byōbu retained their original form of a single, free-standing, legged panel.
 In the 8th century, multi-paneled byōbu made their appearance, and were used as furnishings in the imperial court, mainly in important ceremonies.
+Schools like Shoga, Kano, Tosa, Maruyama and Rimpa produced painted fusuma (cupboard door panel painting) over many generations for the decoration of private homes and castles.
 The six-paneled byōbu were the most common in the Nara period, and were covered in silk and connected with leather or silk cords.
 The painting on each panel was framed by a silk brocade, and the panel was bound with a wood frame.

 By the Heian period (794–1185), particularly by the 9th century, byōbu were indispensable as furniture in the residences of daimyō, Buddhist temples, and shrines. (銭形, Zenigata), coin-shaped metal hinges, were introduced and widely used to connect the panels instead of silk cords.

 Following the Heian period and the independent development of Japan's culture separate from mainland Asian influences, the design of byōbu developed further from previously Chinese influences, and came to be used as furnishings in the architectural style of Shinden-zukuri.

 During the Muromachi period (1392–1568), folding screens became more popular and were found in many residences, dojo, and shops.
 Two-panel byōbu were common, and overlapped paper hinges substituted for zenigata, which made them lighter to carry, easier to fold, and stronger at the joints.
 This technique allowed the depictions in the byōbu to be uninterrupted by panel vertical borders, which prompted artists to paint sumptuous, often monochromatic, nature-themed scenes and landscapes of famous Japanese locales.